-Today in this topic you’ll learn everything you need to know about free and paid softwares.
+Today on this topic you’ll learn everything you need to know about free vs paid 3D softwares.
 We’re gonna see the comparison between Autodesk Maya & Blender

 Maya is a 3D computer graphics application, developed by Alias Systems Corporation and currently owned by an Auto desk, Inc. It runs efficiently on Windows, Mac OS, and Linux.
 Maya is used for creating 3D applications that include a wide range of products, like video games, animation movies, TV series, visual effects, etc. In this topic, we are going to learn about Maya vs Blender.